 The Task Force is thus faced with the task of interpreting the requirements of Section 67.21(i), in light of these principles of state law that apply to the City Attorney's representation of its clients through Charter Section 6.102.
 Section 67.21(i) provides that the City Attorney's Office "shall not act as legal counsel for any city employee or any person having custody of any public record for purposes of denying access to the public."
-In providing adequate legal advice to City departments in the conduct of public meetings, the City Attorney must analyze and explain to its client the requirements of the Sunshine Ordinance and the Brown Act, including how those acts may apply to a specific factual situation such as consideration by a committee of an amendment to a legislative item being considered on a meeting agenda.
-A Supervisor therefore may request assistance from the City Attorney's Office in understanding the requirements of those laws and applying them to specific situations.
+In providing adequate legal advice to City departments in crafting legislation, the City Attorney must at times analyze issues and craft legislative proposals under tight and demanding timelines.
+A Supervisor therefore may request assistance from the City Attorney's Office in understanding the best way to achieve their legislative goals and to draft legislative language to enact those goals, in time for a scheduled meeting of the legislative body.
 The City Attorney is obliged under the charter and under state law to provide such advice.

 If Section 67.21(i) is interpreted to mean that the City Attorney is prohibited from advising client departments in the manner required by the charter and state law, then it must give way to those superior requirements of law.
 If, instead, Section 67.21(i) is interpreted as prohibiting the City Attorney from advising a client department to act in a manner the City Attorney believes would violate the valid provisions of the Sunshine Ordinance and the Brown Act, it is consistent with the charter and state law.
 Where there is a possible conflict between a statutory enactment and a superior law, "the enactment may be validated if its terms are reasonably susceptible to an interpretation consistent with the [superior law]. [] [T]he court should construe the enactment so as to limit its effect and operation to matters that may be [permissibly] [] prohibited."
 Welton v.
 City of Los Angeles (1976) 18 Cal.3d 497, 505.
 Therefore, where a statutory provision is susceptible to two interpretations, one of which would render it invalid and one of which would render it valid, it should be interpreted in the manner that renders it valid.
-Section 67.21(i) therefore should be interpreted to allow the City Attorney to provide its best advice in situations such as the approval by the Land Use Committee of an amendment to a development agreement before it for approval.
-Absent clear and convincing evidence that the City Attorney provided deliberately incorrect advice "for purposes of denying access to the public," section 67.21(i) should have no bearing on the rendering of such advice.
+Section 67.21(i) therefore should be interpreted to allow the City Attorney to provide its best advice in situations such as drafting and explaining the legal effect of an amendment to a development agreement before a legislative body for approval.
+It is difficult to see how the City Attorney offering such advice could be interpreted as being "for purposes of denying access to the public."
+Section 67.21(i) therefore would appear to have no bearing on the rendering of such advice.